Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 spiritual (1 Corinthians 2:13; 15:46).
 This must be the starting point in a quest for God's truth about healing in His

-universal Body.
+universal body.
 As I pursued the question along this line, I began to see that healing on the natural level might relate

-to healing on the spiritual level, not only in the individual but especially in relation to the Body of Christ.
+to healing on the spiritual level, not only in the individual but especially in relation to the body of Christ.
 Another

 way to state this is that an infirmity on the natural level in the individual might relate to an infirmity on the spiritual

 level in the corporate.
-Or, yet another way, an individual's infirmity might signify a Body infirmity.
+Or, yet another way, an individual's infirmity might signify a body infirmity.
 So, as Paul

-reminds us, it goes from the natural to the spiritual, and it moves from the individual member of the Body
+reminds us, it goes from the natural to the spiritual, and it moves from the individual member of the body to the

-to the

-whole of the Body, whether local or universal.
+whole of the body, whether local or universal.

 Over the years, I have observed that the Lord's people mostly approach healing on the natural and individual level

-to know if the infirmity signifies a spiritual condition of the Body of Christ and, if so, what?
+to know if the infirmity signifies a spiritual condition of the body of Christ and, if so, what?
 I believe we need to ask

-the Lord how an individual infirmity might relate to His Body.
-Is there a spiritual infirmity in the Body
+the Lord how an individual infirmity might relate to His body.
+Is there a spiritual infirmity in the body of Christ?

-of Christ?
 Is

-the physical infirmity in a person linked to a spiritual infirmity in the Body?
-Is this not the same
+the physical infirmity in a person linked to a spiritual infirmity in the body?
+Is this not the same principle that Paul

 realm.
-Are we not all part of the same universal Body?
-Then, why not start by asking the Lord for Body
+Are we not all part of the same universal body?
+Then, why not start by asking the Lord for body discernment

-discernment

-rather than going off on a tangent with all sorts of prayers, as if throwing mud on the wall to see
+rather than going off on a tangent with all sorts of prayers, as if throwing mud on the wall to see what sticks.
+Don't

 Allow me to take some liberty with John's thoughts on good health and prospering: Beloved, I pray (desiring and

-wishing) that in all respects (natural and spiritual) you (the Body of Christ) may prosper and be in good health (sound
+wishing) that in all respects (natural and spiritual) you (the body of Christ) may prosper and be in good health (sound

-in mind, thought, and body; be healthy; good spiritual health of the Body), just as your soul(s) (the experiences of
+in mind, thought, and body; be healthy; good spiritual health of the body), just as your soul(s) (the experiences of

 We need to guard ourselves from becoming self -absorbed with our infirmities and get our eyes on the bigger

-good can and often does come out of infirmity, but let us seek for wholeness and good health, especially as it relates to
+can and often does come out of infirmity, but let us seek for wholeness and good health, especially as it relates to

-the Body?
-The Body of Christ is to be built up in love, and this requires that each part contribute.
+the body corporate?
+The body of Christ is to be built up in love, and this requires that each part contribute.

 But we shall lovingly hold to the truth, and shall in all respects grow up into union with Him who is our Head,